antonioperic/basic-symfony44-interview-test/README.md

 ## Task 3
 I used annotation for routes, since that was default configuration in project.
 On bigger projects I prefer to use YAML for better and easier organization

+## note
+I added maker bundle and use annotation for models.
+I decoupled logic so there is service for fetching data from api, and service for managing and saving data to the databse.
+If data exist in db, it will not be persisted.

+I complete one bonus task.